HowyY/ImageGenius/replit.md

 ### Data Storage Solutions

--   **Active Database**: PostgreSQL (Neon) stores generation history (images, prompts, reference URLs), prompt templates, storyboards, storyboard versions, and storyboard scenes.
+-   **Active Database**: PostgreSQL (Neon) stores generation history (images, prompts, reference URLs), prompt templates, storyboards, storyboard versions, storyboard scenes, assets (backgrounds/props), and node workflows.
 All data is defined by Drizzle ORM schemas.
 -   **Multiple Storyboards**: Users can create, switch between, rename, and delete different storyboard projects.
 Each storyboard is isolated with its own scenes.
 The currently selected storyboard ID is persisted in localStorage for cross-session continuity.
 -   **Version Control**: Each storyboard supports named versions (snapshots) that can be saved and restored.
 Versions capture the complete scene state including descriptions, generated images, style settings, and engine choices.
 -   **Storyboard Scenes**: Script-driven scene cards in a 3-column grid layout.
 Each scene has: